 How has your opinion of (BRAND) changed as a result of your interaction with XXX?

-This question gets at the heart of whether an experience has materially changed the customer’s perception of your brand, and should be measured on a scale from negative to positive.
-In this question, XXX could be a call center associate, app, website, event, or other interaction source.
+This question gets at the heart of whether an experience has materially changed the customer's perception of your brand, and should be measured on a scale from negative to positive.
+In this question, XXX could be a call centre associate, app, website, event, or other interaction source.

 Net Promoter Score: